dotnet/runtime/docs/pr-guide.md

 Validation may fail for several reasons

-### Option 1: You have a defect in your PR?
+### Option 1: You have a defect in your PR

 * Simply push the fix to your PR branch, and validation will start over.

-### Option 2: There is a flaky test that is not related to your PR?
+### Option 2: There is a flaky test that is not related to your PR

 * Your assumption should be that a failed test indicates a problem in your PR.
 (If we don't operate this way, chaos ensues.)
 If the test fails when run again, it is almost surely a failure caused by your PR.
 However, there are occasions where unrelated failures occur.
 Perhaps you see the same failure in CI results for unrelated active PR's.
 * In this case, you want to re-run but not necessarily rebase on master.
-  * To rerun just the failed leg(s), click on any leg.
-Navigate through the Azure DevOps UI, find the "..." button and choose "Retry failed legs".
-Or, on the GitHub Checks tab choose "re-run failed checks" [[ does this work if you don't have commit permissions? ]].
+  * To rerun just the failed leg(s):
+    * Click on any leg.
+Navigate through the Azure DevOps UI, find the "..." button and choose "Retry failed legs"
+    * Or, on the GitHub Checks tab choose "re-run failed checks".
 This will not rebase your change.
-  * To rerun all validation, add a comment `/azp run runtime`, or click on "re-run all checks" in the GitHub Checks tab, or just close and reopen the PR.
+  * To rerun all validation:
+    * Add a comment `/azp run runtime`
+    * Or, click on "re-run all checks" in the GitHub Checks tab
+    * Or, simply close and reopen the PR.
 * If you have established that it is an unrelated failure, please ensure we have an active issue for it.
 See the (unrelated failure)[#unrelated-failure] section below.
 * Whoever merges the PR should be satisfied that the failure is unrelated, is not introduced by the change, and that we are appropriately tracking it.